Two-photon physics at future electron-positron colliders: Quarkonium spectroscopy

 The other side of the problem is that without a knowledge of the internal structure it is not possible to make a firm estimation of the charmonium state production.
 Even a naive equivalent photon approximation with narrow resonance approximation is not applicable due to unknown branching ratio to two photons.

 A rough estimation of production rate we suggest to make under assumption that all charmonium states mostly consist of $c\bar c$ states.
 We know that branching ratio of the two photon quarkonium decay at lowest order does not depend on the state mass and has slight (up to a factor of few) dependence on its quantum numbers (see \cite{Kwong:1987ak} and Table \ref{table:TwogamWidth}).
 So two photon branching ratio could be estimated at the level of $10^{-4}$.
 That estimation gives us about $10^7-10^8$ events in no-tag mode (although we do not observe scattered leptons, it is possible to reduce background events by imposing a strict transverse-momentum balance along the beam axis for the final-state hadronic system \cite{Uehara:2007vb}), and about $10^4$ events in single (minimal angle of detection at 6 degrees) and double tag (using the luminosity calorimeter) modes.
 All estimations are made with accelerator parameters described in Sect. \ref{GGsectEstim}.
+For the estimations with no-tag mode the events with scattered electrons were also accepted, with negligible contribution to the total event yield.

 As a result we can conclude that if the recently discovered charmonium resonances (Table \ref{table:TwogamPurpose}) are similar to the charm quark bound state, we should definitely discover their quantum numbers and measure the two photon branching ratios.